chavezdaniel580/test-retake.md/test3.md

 7 use kibana 12.1

-8 run copmmand and tell about it 12.2 papitas
+8 run commmand and tell about it 12.2 papitas

 9 base64 decode 12.3 (base64decode.org)